-People who lie are often people who are very insecure and they lie to protect themselves, their reputation and their place in the world.
+People who lie are often very insecure about protecting themselves, their reputation, and their place in the world.

-When your boyfriend keeps breaking his promises it has nothing to do with you – it is totally about him.
+When your boyfriend keeps breaking his promises, it has nothing to do with you – it is about him.

-I have a client whose boyfriend promises her over and over that he will join her and her mother for their Thursday night dinner.
+My client’s boyfriend repeatedly promises to join her and her mother for their Thursday night dinner.
 And, every week, he has an excuse not to.
-Eventually, my client started taking it personally, believing that, if he loved her, he would come to dinner with her and her mother.
+Eventually, my client started taking it personally, believing he would come to dinner with her and her mother if he loved her.

 The reality is is that her boyfriend broke his promise not because he disrespected her but because he wasn’t comfortable, for whatever reason, with going out to dinner.
-Maybe he didn’t like her mom, or was intimidated by her.
+Maybe he didn’t like her mom or was intimidated by her.
 Maybe he didn’t like the restaurant.
-Maybe softball always happened on Thursdays.
+Maybe softball always happens on Thursdays.

-Whatever the reason for his lie, it was never about her.
-That I know for sure.
+Whatever the reason for his lie, it was never about her that I knew for sure.

 An important thing to do when your boyfriend keeps breaking his promises is to call him on it.